 1. Everything is a little bit crap compared to Singapore: the general hue of the place (grey); the people (grey); the food (grey; or if it’s Chinese, luminous pink).

 2. You suddenly view Singapore through technicoloured glasses.
 Everything you left behind was wonderful, even the driving, the customer service, the suffocating humidity and the death penalty.
 Love them all.

 3. Swimming is no longer a refreshing pastime; it is now a miserable schlep in the freezing cold to a verruca-infested leisure centre, where you and your offspring are immersed in a bluish-grey soup of people, all wishing they were in Tenerife.

 4. Dressing your children in a thousand layers in a vain attempt to protect them from a wind-chill factor of minus-ten-million, only to have them wee in their pants, is not as fun as it sounds.

 5. Seeing old friends is great.
-Having to drive hundreds of miles to see them (because invariably none of them live within a three-week radius of you) is not so great.
+Having to drive hundreds of miles to see them (because invariably none of them live within a three-mile radius of you) is not so great.
 In Singapore, coffee and cake with pals happens within ten minutes of it being suggested.